 Before you start reading the review: Enjoy the music that inspired the book.

 The strongest point of this book is its simplicity; it’s so easy to read and get into the story.
 I loved how the plot was kept to the main premise and main conflict, while it incorporated interesting twists at the same time.
 The romance itself is simple and fast, but it didn’t feel forced and made sense within the context of the narrative.
 It is the young love between a princess and a prince we are talking about after all – so yes, exchanging glances is enough to spark something.
 The pureness and simplicity of it all doesn’t make the narrative any shallow, it only accentuates the beauty of what lies deep within the heart of those who fall in love for the first time.
-If you forgot what it is to fall in love without a reason, and to want to help without receiving anything in exchange, then this book (and its beautiful descriptions) will remind you.
+If you forgot what it is to fall in love without a reason and wanting to help without receiving anything in exchange, then this book (and its beautiful descriptions) will remind you.

 Despite the fairy tale tone, there is a realistic vibe added to it.
 Behind the Fantasy veil, it’s easy to draw moral messages from the story, and a few concepts are unfortunately very real as well.
 Araya is a princess who is running from an abusive relationship and from a life she doesn’t want – she is a princess in this story, but in fact, she could be any of us.